 What is the TCC fee?

 TCC fees are non refundable service fees.
-Each part of our service attracts a fee whether it be accommodation booking or overall Carnival planning.
+Each part of our service attracts a fee whether it be accommodation or transportation booking or overall Carnival planning.

 How much should I budget?

-As such, excluding flights, US$1800 to US$2000 per person to cover accommodation for up to 7 days, events and costumes would be described as a tight budget; but not impossible.
+Excluding flights, US$2000 to US$3000 per person to cover accommodation for up to 7 days, events and costumes would be described as a tight budget; but not impossible.
 US$3000 and up per person would grant you the flexibility of staying within Port Of Spain, going to All Inclusive (premium drinks and food) parties/events and your choice of a costume in a popular band.

 What should I expect?